HTML5 Push Notifications

 action The action key that you set when sending the notification of the action clicked.
 Only appears in the clicked event.

-data The data dictionary you originally passed in the notify payload, minus any parameters that were added to the HTML5 notification (actions, badge, body, dir, icon, image, lang, renotify, requireInteraction, tag, timestamp, vibrate).
+data The data dictionary you originally passed in the notify payload, minus any parameters that were added to the HTML5 notification (actions, badge, body, dir, icon, image, lang, renotify, requireInteraction, tag, timestamp, vibrate, silent).

 tag The unique identifier of the notification.
 Can be overridden when sending a notification to allow for replacing existing notifications.